Sequent Computer Systems: Symmetry

 The late 1980s and early 1990s saw big changes on the software side for Sequent.
 DYNIX was replaced by DYNIX/ptx, which was based on a merger of AT&T Corporation's UNIX System V and 4.2BSD.
-And this was during a period when Sequent's high-end systems became particularly successful due to a close working relationship with Oracle, specifically their high-end database servers.
-In 1993, they added the Symmetry 2000/x90 along with their ptx/Cluster software, which added various high availability features and introduced custom support for Oracle Parallel Server.
+And this was during a period when Sequent's high-end systems became particularly successful due to a close working relationship with Oracle, specifically its high-end database servers.
+In 1993, it added the Symmetry 2000/x90 along with its ptx/Cluster software, which added various high availability features and introduced custom support for Oracle Parallel Server.

 In 1994, Sequent introduced the Symmetry 5000 series models SE20, SE60 and SE90, which used 66 MHz Pentium CPUs in systems from 2 to 30 processors.
 The next year they expanded that with the SE30/70/100 lineup using 100 MHz Pentiums, and then in 1996 with the SE40/80/120 with 166 MHz Pentiums.
 A variant of the Symmetry 5000, the WinServer 5000 series, ran Windows NT instead of DYNIX/ptx.

 NUMA

 Recognizing the increase in competition for SMP systems after having been early adopters of the architecture, and the increasing integration of SMP technology into microprocessors, Sequent sought its next source of differentiation.
 They began investing in the development of a system based on a cache-coherent non-uniform memory architecture (ccNUMA) and leveraging Scalable Coherent Interconnect.
 NUMA distributes memory among the processors, avoiding the bottleneck that occurs with a single monolithic memory.
-Using NUMA would allow their multiprocessor machines to generally outperform SMP systems, at least when the tasks can be executed close to their memory — as is the case for servers, where tasks typically do not share large amounts of data.
+Using NUMA would allow its multiprocessor machines to generally outperform SMP systems, at least when the tasks can be executed close to their memory — as is the case for servers, where tasks typically do not share large amounts of data.

-In 1996, they released the first of a new series of machines based on this new architecture.
+In 1996, it released the first of a new series of machines based on this new architecture.
 Known internally as STiNG, an abbreviation for Sequent: The Next Generation (with Intel inside), it was productized as NUMA-Q and was the last of the systems released before the company was purchased by IBM for over $800 million.

 IBM then started Project Monterey with Santa Cruz Operation, intending to produce a NUMA-capable standardized Unix running on IA-32, IA-64 and POWER and PowerPC platforms.
 This project later fell through as both IBM and SCO turned to the Linux market, but is the basis for "the new SCO"'s SCO v.
 IBM Linux lawsuit.